 - Address: .....
-Off Geordie Street Lithgow - Contact details: .....
+Off Geordie Street Lithgow - Hours of operation: ......
+8am to 5pm, 7 days per week - Contact details: .....
 Weighbridge Phone: 0417226429

 Further information is available from Council's Website - www.lithgow.nsw.gov.au

 Asbestos waste received at the Lithgow Solid Waste Depot must be packaged as identified in Section 7.2.
 Asbestos waste that does not meet those requirements will be rejected.
 Council requests that a minimum of 24 hours notice is given prior to the delivery of asbestos materials for disposal.